jasonjmcghee/ron-lsp/README.md

 ## Note

-There's a lot of functionality that could be added to improve this, like code actions (add missing fields), Default support, better auto complete, less hacky type detection and resolution... the list goes on.
+There's a lot of functionality that could be added to improve this, like more code actions, better auto complete, less hacky type detection and resolution... the list goes on.

 Feel free to open a PR or an issue.